CIGIE Fellows Program

 Q. What is the purpose of the CIGIE Fellows Program?

-The CIGIE Fellows Program enables leaders and potential leaders from member OIGs to broaden their organizational experience, expand their leadership competencies, and foster networks.
+The CIGIE Fellows Program (CFP) enables leaders and potential leaders from member OIGs to broaden their organizational experience, expand their leadership competencies, and foster networks.
 Specifically, the program aims to:

 - Deliver a collaborative, cross‐OIG program that fosters growth and development, especially in the areas covered by the ECQs.